Story About Married Couple Who Learned They Were Twins After Visiting IVF Clinic Was A Hoax [Debunked]

 “We suspect it’s a fake news story.”

 Snopes points out that the story about the married twins is almost identical word-for-word to another story published by the Denver Inquirer in December 2016.
-It appears that the Mississippi Herald, the Denver Inquirer, and another bogus web site, the Florida Sun Post, are associated fake news sites designed to spread fabricated stories to generate page views.
+It appears that the Mississippi Herald, the Denver Inquirer, and another bogus news site, the Florida Sun Post, are associated fake news sites designed to spread fabricated stories to generate page views.

 Couple Finds Out They Are Biological Twins During IVF Treatment? https://t.co/I2qcNsilt5